admb-project/admb/trunk/README.txt

    - Linux and GCC
    - MacOS and XCode
    - Windows and GCC
-   - Windows and MSVC
+   - Windows and Microsoft Visual C++ 2010 Express
  * Installation from Source Code
    - Linux and GCC
    - Linux and Intel Compiler
    - Linux and Solaris Studio
    - MacOS and Clang
+   - Windows and GCC
-   - Windows and MSVC
+   - Windows and Microsoft Visual C++ 2010 Express
  * Documentation
  * Developing AD Model Builder
    - Version Control